 Trustworthy Antiques Dealers

 Finally the most important thing is to feel instinctually that you can trust the dealership.
-This is a personal thing.
-If you find that hard to access, as this is a new or intimidating sphere for you, remember our..
+Though this is a personal thing, so if you find it hard we have created a list of tips for finding a trustworthy antiques dealer.

-Top Tips For Finding A Trustworthy Antiques Dealership:
+Top Tips For Finding A Trustworthy Antiques Dealer

 - Friendly, open and willing to answer questions.